 2. Next, click on the Insert tab and then click on Recommended Charts.

 3. On Insert Chart screen, click on All Charts > Waterfall Chart option in the side menu and click on the OK button.

 4. Once you click on OK, Microsoft Excel will automatically create a Waterfall Chart based on your data and the Chart will appear in the middle of your worksheet.

 You can move the Waterfall Chart by dragging it and also change its size as required.

-5. In order to create a Waterfall effect, you will have to set the Initial and End Data Points as Total Values.
-In order to do this, select the Initial value only (by double clicking on it), right-click on the Initial Value and click on Set as Total option.
+To do this, select the Initial value only (by double clicking on it), right-click on the Initial Value and click on Set as Total option.